chenlianfu/geta/README.md

      suitable for cases where the repeats have been masked in the input genome file.

         --pe1 <string> --pe2 <string>    default: None
-        Enter one or more pairs of FASTQ format files from Paired-End next-generation sequencing technology .
+        Enter one or more pairs of FASTQ format files from Paired-End next-generation sequencing technology.
      This parameter supports the input of multiple pairs of FASTQ files, using commas to separate the FASTQ file paths of different libraries.
 This parameter also accepts compressed files in .gz format.

         --se <string>    default: None